 • Ithaca Artist Market at Ithaca Farmers Market includes more than 80 artisans in a variety of media and a juried show.
 Ithaca Farmers Market, 545 Third Street, Ithaca.

-• 46th Annual Forge Festival of Arts & Crafts in Old Forge has grown to become a prestigious, juried fine art show featuring 40 vendors.
+• 46th Annual Forge Festival of Arts & Crafts in Old Forge has grown to become a prestigious, juried fine art show featuring 40 vendors with their canvas wall art.
 3273 State Route 28, Old Forge.
 Event at Adirondack Bank’s parking lot at 108 Codling Street, Old Forge.

 • Buffalo’s Allentown Art Festival includes 400 juried exhibitors for the two-day event, which features all sorts of media.
 This year marks Allentown’s 61st year.
 Held in the Allentown Historic Preservation District of Buffalo.